Cyberpunk 2077: Phantom Liberty release date announced

-Reeves expressed sincere gratitude for the change to share the screen with Idris Elba before scampering off.
+Reeves expressed sincere gratitude for the chance to share the screen with Idris Elba, before literally scampering off.

 The trailer introduces the narrative conceit of the expansion – that protagonist V has a chance to remove the bomb lodged in their head, and save themselves from their inevitable demise